awsdocs/aws-parallelcluster-user-guide/doc_source/efs-section.md

 ## `shared_dir`<a name="efs-shared-dir"></a>

-Defines the Amazon EFS mount point on the master and compute nodes\.
+Defines the Amazon EFS mount point on the head and compute nodes\.

 This parameter is required\.
 The Amazon EFS section is used only if [`shared_dir`](cluster-definition.md#cluster-shared-dir) is specified\.